 Can I use canned chickpeas?

 Yes!
-They are already cooked, just drain, rinse, and proceed as in the recipe.
-The result will be great and save you time.
+They are already cooked, just drain, rinse, and proceed as per the recipe.
+The result will be excellent and save you time.

 My hummus is too thick, what can I do?

 Add cold water a tablespoon at a time or a drizzle of oil.
 Blend again for 30 seconds to achieve a smooth cream.
-If you want, you can use some chickpea cooking water.
+If you like, you can use some chickpea cooking water.

-The hummus is a simple recipe, practical and really accessible to everyone.
-Whether you use dried chickpeas, the Instant Pot, or ready-made ones, the result is always a healthy, versatile cream perfect for pairing with bread, vegetables, crostini, or unique dishes.
-One of those ‘home-made’ preparations that never disappoints and can be personalized as you like.
+Hummus is a simple recipe, practical and really within everyone’s reach.
+Whether you use dried chickpeas, the Instant Pot, or pre-cooked ones, the result is always a healthy, versatile cream perfect for accompanying bread, vegetables, croutons, or unique dishes.
+One of those “home” preparations that never disappoints and that you can customize as you like.